lennard134/TicketToRideLAMAS/index.md

 ## Example
 In this section, we will go over an example of a complete game.
 We will highlight interesting turns for both actions by the agents, and for the Kripke model.

-ADD TEXT FOR INITIALIZATION
+The example uses the default game settings, thus we have three agents who are each given two route cards.
+In this example, the route cards are distributed as follows:
+* Agent 0 has route cards Brest - Marseille and Brest - Venezia
+* Agent 1 has route cards Madrid - Zurich and Zagrab - Brindisi
+* Agent 2 has route cards Paris - Zagrab and Zurich - Brindisi

+Let us start with considering the game board and the Kripke model upon initialization of the system.
+We see the same board state we saw earlier: no agent has claimed any routes.
+The Kripke model is only based on the fact that all agents know their own cards.
+This means that all relations only go between worlds where the state of that agent does not change.
+EXPAND FURTHER, TRUE STATE MARKED AS GREEN

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">
           <img src="Figures/Example/1.%20init%20board%20crop.png" alt/>
-          <em>Board state upon initialization.</em>
+          <em>Fig. 3: Board state upon initialization.</em>
      </div>
      <div style="flex:1;padding-left:10px;">
           <img src="Figures/Example/1.%20init%20model%20crop.png" alt/>